Gaius-Augustus/clamsa/README.md

 examples/msa2.fa        0.2802
 ```
 Here, the two toy example alignments `msa1`, `msa2` pictured above are predicted as likely coding (0.9585) and rather non-coding (0.2802), respectively.
+See the [usage of prediction](docs/usage-predict.md) for an explanation of the command line structure.
 See [test/predict.sh](test/predict.sh) for more explanations and a realistical application.

 # Data